 Maximum Signal Power.

 When compared to half-duplex, the full-duplex capability allows for simultaneous transmitting and receiving for speedier data transfer.

-Wireless modems make it possible for remote workers to maintain contact while travelling.
+Modems make it possible for remote workers to maintain contact while traveling.

-A wireless broadband modem can also provide a DSL or cable Internet connection at your residence or business.
-This avoids the need for a physical wire to connect each desktop or laptop to the modem, as all computers in the home can talk with the broadband modem through wireless network adapter cards.
-The same company should make the wireless network cards (USB or PCMCIA adapters) as the wireless modem/router or explicitly say they are compatible.
+A broadband modem can also provide a DSL or cable connection at your residence or business.
+This avoids the need for a physical wire to connect each desktop or laptop to the modem, as all computers in the home can talk with the broadband modem through network adapter cards.
+The same company should make the network cards (USB or PCMCIA adapters) as the modem/router or explicitly say they are compatible.

-Mobile hotspots are wireless modems that are connected to cellular internet services.
-Technically, you can tether your smartphone to another local device by using it as a wireless modem.
-Depending on the technology, fixed wireless broadband services may occasionally need a modem to connect the home network to the provider's local radio equipment.
+Mobile hotspots are modems that are connected to cellular services.
+Technically, you can tether your smartphone to another local device by using it as a modem.
+Depending on the technology, broadband services may occasionally need a modem to connect the home network to the provider's local radio equipment.